uesu/uesu-tf2-cfg/README.md

       bind KP_PGUP"exec user/medic/quickfix.cfg"
       bind KP_LEFTARROW"exec user/medic/vaccinator.cfg"

-`medic callout / radar`:
+`medic callout / radar`: press e

-`note`: this will only work on medic, it won't conflict with other classes

-      press "e"

-all members of the team show their position `showing a health bubble at the top of their heads`

-* `fake uber`:
+`fake uber`: press g

-      press "g"

-* `mask uber`:
+`mask uber`: press f

-      press "f"

 `note`: you can change what key you want to bind instead of `e, g, and f`. just make sure to reset it to `gameoverrides.cfg`

+engineer:

+`quick build and destroy script`:

+- hold shift and press 1-4 to build and press 1-4 to destroy
+    - then you can remove the script if you don't want to use it

 [more competitive medic scripts](https://gist.github.com/marcinof/2981918)